lichess-org/lila/ui/voice/README.md

   {count} is minimum occurrences of a substitution in the input data

   {in} is a crowdv json resolved in the following manner:
-    - as a local file either absolute or relative to the .build/crowdv directory
+    - as a local file either absolute or relative to ui/voice/crowdv/
     - as a https url
     - otherwise, downloaded from https://raw.githubusercontent.com/lichess-org/lifat/master/crowdv